Avaiga/taipy-getting-started/step_11/README.md

         remove_scenario_from_selector(state,scenario)
 ```

 As previously said, just two visual elements ('Make primary' and 'Delete scenario' buttons) have been added to the page.
+This code is almost identical to the previous `page_scenario_manager`.

 ```python
 # Add a 'Delete scenario' and a 'Make primary' button s